 The Secret History of Iraq’s Invisible War.
 In the early years of the Iraq war, the U.S. military developed a technology so secret that soldiers would refuse to acknowledge its existence, and reporters mentioning the gear were promptly escorted out of the country.

+“Screens off!”
+Pages: 1 234567View All.
+Manhunt Inc.: Firm ‘Tags’ Terrorists for Special Ops.
 When trading ended Tuesday night at the New York Stock Exchange, the closing bell wasn’t rung by a titan of finance or an imported celebrity.

 The monitoring effort also involved satellites, eavesdropping equipment and CIA operatives based at a safe house in Abbottabad, the city where bin Laden was found.
 The agency declined to comment for this article.
 Pakistan’s spy chief, Lt.
 ‘A difficult challenge’ Hyperspectral Imaging Helped Kill Osama bin Laden.
 But What the Hell Is It?
 First Look: Inside the Army’s App Store for War.
 If all of the bureaucratic and security hurdles can be overcome, the Army will soon launch its version of an app store, where soldiers can download Army-relevant software to their work computers and — with a little luck — mobile phones.